Deploy Automatically with GitHub¶

 Specify one or more repositories for which you want to grant MongoDB Realm read access.
 You can either select specific repositories or grant access to all of your repositories on GitHub.
 Select the repositories you want to use and then click Install.

 After you install the application, click Authorize to finish connecting Realm to GitHub.
+This leads you to a github permissions screen, where you will click Authorize MongoDB Realm.

 You can manage permissions for the Realm GitHub application from the Installed GitHub Apps page in your GitHub settings.